Airport line, Perth: Route

-The Airport line branch's and service's eastern terminus is at High Wycombe station, an above ground station next to the Kwinana freight railway and Forrestfield marshalling yard.
+The Airport line branch's and service's eastern terminus is at High Wycombe station, an above ground station next to the Kwinana railway line and Forrestfield Marshalling Yard.
 The station serves High Wycombe, Forrestfield, Maida Vale, Gooseberry Hill, and Kalamunda.
 From there, the line heads north, entering the tunnel soon after and curving west, passing under the freight railway and marshalling yard, entering Perth Airport land, and passing under the site of a future third runway.
 At the 2.4 km mark, the line reaches Airport Central station, which is an underground station in the car park for Perth Airport terminals one and two.
 The line travels further west, bending northwest to travel under the airport's two runways.
 At the 5.1 km mark, the line reaches Redcliffe station, located in the residential area of Redcliffe, 1 km from Perth Airport terminals three and four.
 The line travels northwest from there, under the former Brearley Avenue and then Tonkin Highway.
 The line passes under the Swan River and then surfaces just north of Guildford Road in Bayswater.
 The Airport line enters between the two tracks of the Midland line and rises up to ground level to join the Midland line at the 8.6 km mark.

 Along the Midland line, Airport line services continue, stopping at seven stations along the way to Perth station, which is the centre of the Transperth network.
 Past Perth station, Airport line services travel along the Fremantle line to Claremont station, where they terminate at the turnback sidings.

 Stations

 The Airport line has twenty stations, including Showgrounds station, where trains only stop during events at Claremont Showground.
-High Wycombe, Airport Central, and Redcliffe stations are in fare zone two, and all other Airport line stations are in fare zone one.

 All stations on the Airport line branch are fully accessible and have 150 m long island platforms, long enough for a six-car train.
 Most stations along the Midland and Fremantle line section have only 100 m platforms, limiting the length of trains that can use the Airport line.
 The exceptions are Bayswater, East Perth, Perth, and West Leederville stations.
 The remaining stations are planned to be lengthened eventually.
 Along the Midland and Fremantle line section, there are nine stations which are not fully accessible and seven stations which are fully accessible.
 Factors limiting accessibility include non-compliant ramps, a lack of tactile paving, large platform gaps, and pedestrian level crossings.